 For the purposes of field equivalency, the practice lots will be considered to be equal to 0.5 unlit fields.
-The total 'effective' supply of municipally-owned ball diamonds is therefore 12.5 unlit fields.
-With the addition of the school-owned supply, the effective supply rises to 15.5.
+The total 'effective' supply of municipally-owned ball diamonds is therefore 12 unlit fields.
+With the addition of the school-owned supply and the leased diamond at Conlon Farm, the effective supply rises to 14.5.